 The Division of Neuroradiology at the University of Michigan offers graded experience for medical students in neuroradiology.
 For the more junior medical students, week-long rotations are provided as part of the general radiology elective.
 This is concentrated on observational experience at the clinical diagnostic workstations as part of the neuroradiology team.

 For the more senior students, a specialized month-long neuroradiology elective is offered.
 This intensive elective allows students with special interest in neuroradiology to effectively temporarily join our division, participating in all neuroradiology disciples including image acquisition, diagnosis, and interventional therapeutics.
 Extra-credit opportunities in scientific composition are offered, with a number of these works ultimately published in scientific journals.
 To maximize experience, this elective is restricted to a maximum of two students per period.

 Questions regarding these medical student educational activities should be directed to Gaurang Shah, M.D., Director of Medical Student Education in Neuroradiology, at: [email protected]

 Practicing Radiologists Observership

 The Neuroradiology Division offers observership positions for both a short term and long term, which allows practicing radiologists to observe our clinical workday and attend our various teaching conferences.
 There is a nominal charge for this experience.
 The observers would be eligible for CME credits for attending the various internal educational and interdisciplinary conferences if they are pre-registered with the Univeristy of Michigan CME office prior to commencement of the observership.
-Please contact Ashok Srinivasan, MD if you are interested in participating.
+Please contact Ellen Hoeffner, MD if you are interested in participating.

 Continuing Medical Education